Rules & Regulations

 The following dates apply to the submission of ALL applications and the award of ALL Scholarships:

-All Applications (as defined above), including the Letter of Recommendation, must be postmarked by March 8, 2017, and all electronic or faxed Applications must be received by 8:00 PM Eastern Standard Time on March 8, 2017.
+All Applications (as defined above), including the Letter of Recommendation, must be postmarked by May 31, 2018, and all faxed or e-mailed Applications must be received by 8:00 PM Eastern Standard Time on May 31, 2018.
 There are NO EXCEPTIONS; late Applications will not be considered.
 The Scholarship Partners are not responsible for and will not consider any late, lost, misdirected, illegible, or incomplete Applications.

 The National Scholarship and Employee Scholarship Applications will be judged separately.
 The Graduate Program and the Undergraduate Program submissions for National Scholarships will be judged together as a group.